How to get a refund if your cottage holiday is cancelled

 It’s up to the integrity of the individual owner to do the right thing and refund payments received.

 Thankfully most owners and agents are professionals and want to maintain a good reputation.
 Most owners will refund any money paid, try to accommodate you on alternative dates or try to find an alternative rental.

 With the advancement of booking management channels and synchronised calendars, double bookings should be a problem of the past.

 However, it can still happen when more than one person advertises the property i.e. the owner and an agent.

 Guests must stay vigilant when booking any form of accommodation online.
 Unless you take certain steps to protect your payment, it’s unlikely you will recover your money if scammed.
 Speak directly with the owner before paying, use a secure payment method such as credit card or take out travel insurance that covers fraud.
 Do not send any money without first receiving a contract and booking paperwork from the owner, from which you can again check their details.

 What if the owner or agent refuses to refund?

-If you find you are in a situation where an owner or agent refuses to refund a payment for a booking they have cancelled, what are your rights?
+If you find you are in a situation where an owner or agent refuses to refund a payment for a booking they have cancelled, what are your legal consumer rights?

 If you paid by credit card you could claim under Section 75 for breach of contract or misrepresentation.
 If you paid by debit card you may be able to use chargeback to get your money back.